suavaa/discbot/README.md

 ・**Custom Commands** – Easily extend functionality to suit your needs.

 # Setup
-・Prerequisites: [Node.js](https://nodejs.org/) (v16+ recommended) ; [Discord Developer Application](https://discord.com/developers/applications) with a bot token.
+・Prerequisites: NodeJS ; [Discord Developer Application](https://discord.com/developers/applications) with a bot token.
 ・Install the repo.
 ・Put Your Discord bot's token On the Index.js file then save.
 ・Open OpenYourBot.bat

 # Troubleshoot :
 ・See if you really put the token on the index.js
 ・If you got any other issues then go look up on the forum.